robhiddinga/domoticz-thinkingcleaner-plugin/README.md

 # domoticz thinkingcleaner plugin for your Roomba
- domoticz thinking cleaner plugin, pyhton
+ domoticz thinking cleaner plugin, python

 The script creates a device with status info of your ThinkingCleaner.
-Create yourself a dummy device with on anf off action to control your Roomba:
+Create yourself a dummy device with on and off action to control your Roomba:
 <ipadress>/command.json?command=clean and
 <ipadress>/command.json?command=dock